wargabasdat/Seleksi-2022-Tugas-1/README.md

 ### Data Storing
 __Local__
-1. Download **MongoDB Compass**.
+1. Install **MongoDB Compass**.
 2. Connect to your localhost (it is automatically provided so you just have to press **Connect**).
 3. Create database and create collection.
 4. Click **ADD DATA** and **Import File**.
 5. Select the JSON file from the scraping process and press **IMPORT**

 __MongoDB Atlas__
-1. Open https://www.mongodb.com/ on your browser and **Sign In**.
+1. Open https://www.mongodb.com/atlas on your browser and **Sign In**.
 2. Create a cluster.
 You can make one for free.
 3. Press **Connect** on your cluster and pick the MongoDB Compass choice.
 4. Copy the connection string and paste it to MongoDB Compass.
-Don't forget to add  your password.
+Don't forget to add your username and password.
 5. Connect to it and import file as explained in the Local part.
 6. Open MongoDB Atlas and see collection in the cluster.